nus-cs2113-AY2021S2/ip/README.md

    | |_| | |_| |   <  __/
    |____/ \__,_|_|\_\___|
    ```
- 1.Type the command in the command box and press Enter to execute it.
+1. Type the command in the command box and press Enter to execute it.
 1. Refer to the Features section below for details of the commands

 ###Features
 #####Adding todo task: todo
 add a task of type "todo" to the task list